wbmorgan/BurgerSalesWeatherAnalysis/README.md

 - Forecasting using RandomForest Regression using main factors in feature engineering

 ## Results
-Discuss the key results of your analysis.
-You can summarize the findings from the graphs and analysis here.

-I found that weather had some influence on sales but only on certain metrics.
+I found that weather influenced sales but only on certain metrics.

 ## Correlation Table